Wintermute0110/plugin.program.AEL.dev/NOTES.md

 **ROM scanner algorithm for multidisc sets**

+If `multidisc` is `True` and the user sets it to `False` then the **multidisc virtual set ROMs** are removed and the **multidisc ROMs** converted to normal ROMs.
+If `multidisc` is `False` and then the user sets it to `True` the ROM scanner must be run to create the **multidisc virtual set ROMs** and to convert the multidisc normal ROMs into **multidisc ROMs**.

+Maybe doing the ROM scanning for the multidisc case in one pass is difficult.
+It could be simpler to do a first pass to scan and process metadata/assets of all ROMs, and then do a second pass to remove dead **multidisc virtual set ROM** and to create new **multidisc virtual set ROM**.

+Another feature to code is a consistency checker that verifies the consistency of the whole ROMs database in AEL.
+This could be necessary every time the ROMs in the launcher are changed (added or removed).

+**IMPORTANT** This algorithm is incomplete, finish it!

+ 1. First pass is to remove dead real ROMs (`filename` not found), No-Intro/Redump missing ROMs.
+Do not remove **multidisc virtual set ROMs**.

+ 2. In the second pass process each real ROM as normal.
+Scrape assets and metadata for all ROMs.

+ 3. In the third pass add No-Intro/Redump missing ROMs if audit is enabled.
+Missing ROMs are never scraped for metadata/assets.

+ 4. In the fourth pass remove dead **multidisc virtual set ROMs**.
+Traverse all the ROMs in the database.
+For each ROM determine if the ROM is a **multidisc ROM** using the ROM filename and also determine if the ROM is a **multidisc virtual set ROMs**.

- 1. Determine if the ROM is a multidisc ROM using the ROM filename.
-If so, determine the **set name** (ROM basename excluding the multidisc tag), the **disk name** (ROM basename), the **set index**, and so on.
+    If the ROM is a **multidisc ROM** then determine the **set name** (ROM basename excluding the multidisc tag), the **disk name** (ROM basename), the **set index**, and so on.
 For example, set name = `Final Fantasy VII (USA)`, disk name = `Final Fantasy VII (USA) (Disc 3)` and set index = `3`.

- 2. Check if the set exists in the database.
-Linear search of the set name in the base name of the `filename` field of all ROMs.
-This can be optimized by creating a dictionary with keys the set names and values the ROM IDs of the multidisc virtual set ROMs but this optimization is not critical.
+ 5. In a fourth pass

+ 4. If the ROM is a **multidisc virtual set ROM** it means it was in the DB before the ROM scanner.
+In this case verify that all set multidisc ROMs exist.
+If a **multidisc ROMs** cannot be found by ROM ID then remove it from the `disks` list.
+If at the end the `disks` field is empty then remove this **multidisc virtual set ROM**.

- 3. If the set is not found:
+ 5. Else If the ROM is a **multidisc ROM** and the **multidisc virtual set ROM** is not found:

     a.
 Create the **multidisc virtual set ROM**.

-    b.
-Create the **multidisc ROM**.

     c.
-Process metadata and assets for the multidisc virtual set ROM only and not for the multidisc ROM.
+Process metadata and assets for the **multidisc virtual set ROM** only and not for the multidisc ROM.

-    d.
-Resume ROM scanning.

- 4. If the set is found (set ROM already exists):
+ 6. Else If the ROM is a **multidisc ROM** and the **multidisc virtual set ROM** is found:

     a.
-Create the **multidisc ROM**.
-Do not process metadata and assets for the multidisc ROM.

-    b.
 Modify the `disks` field of the **multidisc virtual set ROM**.

-    c.
-Resume ROM scanning.

-If `multidisc` is `True` and the user sets it to `False` then the **multidisc virtual set ROMs** are removed and the **multidisc ROMs** converted to normal ROMs.
-If `multidisc` is `False` and then the user sets it to `True` the ROM scanner must be run to create the **multidisc virtual set ROMs** and to convert the multidisc normal ROMs into **multidisc ROMs**.

-Should metadata and assets be processed for the multidisc ROMs?
-If `multidisc` is `True` and the user never changes that then there is no need for the **multidisc ROMs** to have metadata/assets.
+ 7. ROMs database consistency check.

 ### No-Intro ROM names